We are excited to share the HotSpring® five-point spa cover inspection checklist with you!

-Check out this HotSpring® spa cover inspection checklist.
-You’ll find it will help you quickly determine if your spa cover needs to be replaced.
+You’ll find it helps you quickly determine if your spa cover needs to be replaced.
 If any of the following apply to your cover, we highly recommend a genuine HotSpring® replacement cover.

 Let’s look at the five-point cover inspection checklist.
 You can also print it below.